Darasimi Nadi

 Darasimi Destiny Nadi (born 2011) is a Nigerian child actor, model, and TV host who acts in the Nollywood movie industry.

-Darasimi Nadi was born on September 27, 2011 in Makurdi, Benue State, in North Central region of Nigeria.
-She is from the Tiv tribe of Benue state.
+Darasimi Nadi was born on September 27, 2011 in Ibadan, Oyo state She is from the Tiv tribe of Benue state.
 She currently attends Janet and John Secondary School in Lagos state, Nigeria.

-Darasimi Nadi had her first acting debut in the film Pride of a Daughter.
-She later featured in several movies and skits, including Obara’M, A Father’s Love, Aburo, Shining Star, and Tokunbo.
+Darasimi Nadi had her first acting debut in the film one night one chance.
+She later featured in several movies and skits, including Obara’M, A Father's Love, Aburo, Shining Star, Tokunbo, moji, Supa nowa, heartstring, a fathers love, shining star, and Dark heart.
 She is also a co-host on the Indomie Love Bowl Game Show alongside Stephanie Coker.